 600 E Boulevard Ave, Dept 602

 Bismarck, ND 58505-0020

-Interested parties are also recommended to subscribe to our Industrial Hemp List Serve below.
-This list serve will keep interested parties up to date on changing rules and when applications will be available.
+Interested parties can also subscribe to our Industrial Hemp List Serve below.
+This list serve will keep you up to date on changing rules, program updates and industry news.

 Buying International Seed